Monica MontesaJune 08, 2022

 Leveraging social media to expand your reach

 Social media marketing contributes to creating an online employer brand that attracts and engages potential candidates.
-In fact, 92% of companies use social media for recruiting, and 62% of job seekers use social media channels to evaluate the employer brand of a company.
+In fact, 96% of job seekers use social media when conducting a job search.

 Related: How Chili Piper Won the TikTok Recruitment Game

 Your candidate personas will determine which channels to prioritize.
-For instance, advertising job openings on TikTok is a strategic move to attract a younger audience for internships, as 60% of TikTok users are GenZers.
+For instance, advertising job openings on TikTok is a strategic move to attract a younger audience, as 60% of TikTok users are GenZers.

-Here are 6 things you need to think about before using social media for recruitment marketing:
+Here are six things you need to think about before using social media for recruitment marketing:

-• Encourage employee referrals.
+4. Encourage employee referrals.
 Leverage your employee’s existing talent networks to reach your ideal candidate.
-Make sharing job postings and events easy by providing content for employees to post on social media and consider an employee reward for successfully referring a candidate.
+Make sharing job postings and events easy by providing content for employees to post or reshare on social media and consider employee incentives for successfully referring a candidate.

-• Evaluate paid social ads.
-After building your social presence on your chosen platforms, consider allocating a budget towards paid media, which can help target your job postings to a more specific audience.
+5. Evaluate paid social ads.
+After building your social presence on your chosen platforms, consider allocating a budget for paid media, which can help target your job postings to a more specific audience.

-• Measure results and adjust course.
-Nothing is ever set in stone when it comes to marketing recruitment.
+6. Measure results and adjust course.
+Nothing is ever set in stone when it comes to marketing recruitment, especially on social media.
 It’s okay to go back to the drawing board if you don’t see results.
 Measure, iterate, and try different tactics.

-• Don’t be insensitive or careless.
-World-renowned brands have damaged their employer brand through careless social media posts that were insensitive or hurtful.
+1. Don’t be insensitive or careless.
+World-renowned companies have damaged their employer brand through careless social media posts that were insensitive or hurtful.
 To avoid mistakes like this, develop a consistent employer brand voice you can use across your social media channels.
-Also, educate anyone who posts on your employer brand social media accounts on best practices.
+Also, educate anyone who posts on your social media accounts on best practices.

-• Don’t stop posting.
+2. Don’t stop posting.
 Long periods of time where you don’t post on your employer social media accounts makes a bad impression on job seekers.
-They may wonder if you truly care about your employer brand, if the company is struggling financially, or if you’re undermanned and unable to post regularly.
+They may wonder if you truly care about your employer brand, if the company is struggling financially, or if you’re understaffed and unable to post regularly.
 On top of that, it’s difficult to build an audience if you don’t post regularly.

-• Don’t post the same content on all of your social media platforms.
-Certain types of content perform better on different social media platforms.
-For instance, images are the focus of Instagram, and without an interesting image, your posts are unlikely to perform well.
-In comparison, written copy tends to perform best on LinkedIn.
+4. Don’t always post the same content on all of your social media platforms.
+Though it’s ok to do sometimes, keep in mind that certain types of content perform better on different social media platforms.
+For instance, images and video are the focus of Instagram.
+In comparison, written copy tends to perform better on LinkedIn.
 To maximize your engagement, customize your posts to each platform.

 Connecting through SMS campaigns

 SMS — or text messaging — marketing is becoming more popular.
 And it’s no surprise.
-SMS receives impressive open rates of about 99% — with 97% of those messages being read within the first 15 minutes of being sent.
+SMS receives impressive open rates of about 96% — with those messages being read within the first 90 seconds of being sent.

 Recruitment marketing is about creating personal relationships, and SMS is one of the most personal ways to connect.
 It’s meeting the candidate where they are — on their mobile device — and quickly communicating with real-time job status updates, event invitations, job postings, and interview appointments.

-Here are 3 tips to incorporate SMS into your recruitment marketing strategy:
+Here are three tips to incorporate SMS into your recruitment marketing strategy:

 1. Personalize your text messages.
-Add a personal touch to texts by using the potential candidates’ first names and only sending them event or job updates relevant to their professional interests.
+Use recruitment marketing automation technology to add a personal touch to texts by using the potential candidates’ first names and only sending them event or job updates relevant to their professional interests.

 3. Enable text-for-info.
 Allow your candidates to text a keyword to receive up-to-date information about your job postings and events, and even get answers to commonly asked questions.